master-of-zen/Av1an/site/src/Cli/general.md

 	--force
 		Do not check if the encoder arguments specified by -v/--video-params are valid.

+	--no-defaults
-		And do not include Av1an's default set of encoder parameters.
+		Do not include Av1an's default set of encoder parameters.

 -y
 		Overwrite output file, without confirmation